 Below are the most common prostate cancer treatments.
 Each treatment type has different benefits, risks, and outlooks.
 Talk to your doctor about what option is best for you.

-Radical prostatectomy is a surgery to remove your prostate gland and nearby tissue.
+Radical prostatectomy is a surgery to remove your entire prostate.
 This includes lymph nodes and seminal vesicles.
 Surgery typically is an option if your cancer is contained to your prostate and has not spread.
 The surgeon can remove your prostate through one large incision or laparoscopically.
 Laparoscopic surgeries are also known as minimally invasive surgeries.
 They are performed using a laparoscope (a small, thin tube with a camera on the tip that is used to see the inside of your body) through a small number of incisions.
 These types of surgeries lead to less pain and a quicker recovery time than more invasive surgeries.